-The historical town of Nîmes welcomes a new highlight as of summer 2018: La Musée de la Romanité.
-This hard-to-be-missed museum rises right opposite the two-thousand-year-old arena and hosts an interesting Roman archaeological collection.
-It aims to show how Nîmes’ identity is rooted in its Roman past.
-My first impression is that they succeeded well!
+The historical town of Nîmes welcomed a new landmark in the summer of 2018: Le Musée de la Romanité.
+This hard-to-miss museum sits right opposite the two-thousand-year-old arena and hosts an interesting Roman archaeological collection.
+The museum’s goal is to show how Nîmes’ identity is rooted in its Roman past.
+My first impression was that they have succeeded in their aim!

-On his last day of holiday, I take oldest with me to Nîmes.
-Being a teenager, he is not too keen on visiting “a bunch of old rocks”.
-Clearly, my adolescent isn’t into history… But when we arrive at the centre, we both get attracted to the edgy, contemporary building that pops up right behind the ancient Roman arena.
-Being one of the biggest contemporary architectural projects in France, the Museum of Romanity got designed by Elizabeth de Portzamparc.
-She wanted the museum to be like a folded glass toga in a contemporary response to its antique neighbour.
+On the last day of his holidays, I took oldest with me to Nîmes.
+As a teenager, he wasn’t too keen on visiting “a bunch of old rocks”.
+Clearly, my adolescent isn’t into history… But when we arrived in the centre, the edgy, contemporary building popped up from behind the ancient Roman arena and attracted us both.
+The Museum of Romanity was designed by Elizabeth de Portzamparc and is one of the biggest contemporary architectural projects in France.
+She wanted the museum to look like a folded glass toga, as a contemporary response to its antique neighbour.

 La Musée de la Romanité is as beautiful from the inside as from the outside.
-As we arrive around lunchtime, our first stop is the rooftop restaurant La Table du 2 (you can read my review here).
+We arrived around lunchtime, so our first stop was the rooftop restaurant La Table du 2 (you can read my review here).
 A good start!
-After lunch, we go downstairs to the entrance of the museum and via the monumental stairway we dive into Roman history.
-The interior design is striking: modern but serene and light, highlighting each and every piece of the collection.
+After lunch, we went downstairs to the entrance of the museum.
+A monumental staircase led us into our exploration of Roman history.
+The interior design is striking: modern but also serene and light, highlighting each and every piece of the collection.

-And the permanent collection is impressive: no less than 5,000 pieces and 65 multimedia devices help you to understand more of 22 centuries of Roman history.
-We get directed through four periods of time: from pre-Roman Gaul, the Roman period, the Middle Ages to classical Rome.
-The museum really wants to bring history alive, also for children.
-Therefore they developed a mystery Scola Romana booklet for kids, which is available both in French and English.
-Next to that, they run several temporary exhibitions per year.
+And the permanent collection is impressive: no less than 5,000 pieces and 65 multimedia devices help you to understand more than 22 centuries of Roman history.
+The museum highlights four periods of time: from pre-Roman Gaul, to the Roman period, to the Middle Ages to classical Rome.
+The museum really wants to bring history alive, especially for children.
+That’s why they developed a mystery Scola Romana booklet for kids, which is available both in French and English.
+Alongside that, they also run several temporary exhibitions every year.

-The last stop of our visit is the planted rooftop, where you get a stunning 360-degree panoramic view of Nîmes.
-Perfect opportunity to take great pictures of the amphitheatre.
-I even spot the Tour Magne!
-From above, I admire the dialogue between the two remarkable buildings: the museum and the Arena.
-Even though La Musée de la Romanité is a big, square building, its architecture is kept light by using almost 7,000 glass tiles that are draped on an undulating stainless steel framing.
-Even oldest has to admit he is impressed by this history museum.
-Although he wished he had paid a little more attention, as the new school year started with a project for Latin class: building a scale model of a Roman villa!
+The last stop of our visit was the rooftop garden, where you get a stunning 360-degree panoramic view of Nîmes.
+The perfect opportunity to take great pictures of the amphitheatre.
+I even spotted the Tour Magne!
+From above, I admired the dialogue between the two remarkable buildings: the museum and the Arena.
+Even though La Musée de la Romanité is a big, square building, its architecture is kept light by using almost 7,000 glass tiles that are draped on an undulating stainless steel frame.
+Even oldest had to admit that he was impressed by this history museum.
+Although afterwards, he wished he had paid a little more attention, as the new school year started with a project for Latin class: building a scale model of a Roman villa!